By Redhotchilimist 5 Comments

 The Super Best Friends Memorial Award For Best Video Game Personalities Outside Of Giant Bomb

 Rounding out this year's awards, this year's Most Likely To Make Staff Members Upset Award goes to Super Best Friends Play.
 I spend quite a lot of my free time watching various let's plays and coverage of video games.
-When I was getting tired of GB all the time and started looking for different outlets for my let's play and podcast needs this year, I stumbled upon the Super Best Friends playing through God Hand.
+Six months ago, when I was getting tired of GB all the time and started looking for different outlets for my let's play and podcast needs, I stumbled upon the Super Best Friends playing through God Hand.
 "Hey, this is just like that dream let's play of mine they just started over at Giant Bomb", I thought.
 Only it was done within two weeks instead of starting in July and still not being done, and the commentary was more informed.
 "This is like Giant Bomb but better", I thought at the time.

-It's always rough when it happens.
+It's always rough when something happens to the creators.
 On the viewer end, you don't know what's going on in people's personal life until it results in a major shift for the #content.
 There's not much you can do after the fact other than see if you enjoy the new approach, or move on with your life, trying to make peace with what little information you're given on why things have changed.
 Personality-based content generally relies on making you feel like you're the creators' friend.
-And in one sense you are, only they aren't your friend back.
-It's an odd relationship
+And in one sense you are, only they aren't your friends back.

 A week ago, Super Best Friends shut down because the two founding members themselves weren't friends anymore.
 I'll always have their side channels, and of course I have many years of archived videos to go through.
 But it's sad.
 I wish I discovered that I like them sooner.
 They were my Giant Bomb outside of Giant Bomb.